By David Wright – Contributing Writer

 Creating fresh copy content is harder than it looks.

 Writing –and getting people within your organization to write– isn’t easy.
 Some folks can get pretty uncomfortable writing an article that the whole world will see.
 Another obstacle: the feeling like there isn’t really any news to talk about.
-This is almost certainly not the case, but often makes the list of reasons why another day has passed and you still don’t have new content to share.
+This is almost certainly not the case, but often makes the list of reasons why another day has passed and you still don’t have new web content to share.

 Fortunately, copy content is not the only way to drive traffic to your site.

 I worked with a small company that struggled to publish a newsletter and blog posts.
-Their website is pretty nice – good images and copy and built with an open-source blog platform that eliminates technical hurdles to posting content.
+Their website is pretty nice – good images and copy and built with an open-source blog platform that eliminates technical hurdles to posting web content.
 Unfortunately, their site was only attracting 250 unique monthly visitors.
 They needed more traffic, but had the same challenge– getting their people to write content.

 Three simple things quadrupled traffic to more than 1,000 unique visitors for about two months: